ml6team/quick-tips/nlp/README.md

 In this week's tip, we look at backtranslation 🔀 and contextual word embedding insertions as data augmentation techniques for multilingual NLP.

 -  [_Long range transformers_ (14/07/2021)](2021_06_29_long_range_transformers):
-Beyond and above the 512! 🏅 In this week's tip, we look at novel long range transformer architectures and compare them against the well-known roBERTa model.
+Beyond and above the 512! 🏅 In this week's tip, we look at novel long range transformer architectures and compare them against the well-known RoBERTa model.